LAMDA-Tabular/Tabular-Survey/README.md

 # Representation Learning for Tabular Data: A Comprehensive Survey

-Awesome Tabular Deep Learning for "[Representation Learning for Tabular Data: A Comprehensive Survey](http://arxiv.org/abs/2302.03648)".
-If you use any content of this repo for your work, please cite the following bib entry:
+Awesome Tabular Deep Learning for "[Representation Learning for Tabular Data: A Comprehensive Survey]"(coming soon).

-    @article{xxx
-     }

 Feel free to [create new issues](https://github.com/LAMDA-Tabular/Tabular-Survey/issues/new) or [drop me an email](mailto:jiangjp@lamda.nju.edu.cn) if you find any interesting paper missing in our survey, and we shall include them in the next version.

 ## Updates

-[02/2023] [arXiv](xxxx) paper has been released.
+[04/2025] [arXiv] paper coming soon.

-[02/2023] The repository has been released.
+[02/2025] The repository has been released.

 ## Introduction